 Provision is made for the Company's obligation for short-term employee benefits.
 Short-term employee benefits are benefits (other than termination benefits) that are expected to be settled wholly within 12 months after the end of the annual reporting period in which the employees render the related service, including wages, salaries and sick leave.
-Short-term employee benefits are measure at the (undiscounted) amounts expected to be paid when the obligation is settled h Employee Benefits (cont.)
+Short-term employee benefits are measure at the (undiscounted) amounts expected to be paid when the obligation is settled.